 The results of the empirical analysis are presented in three steps.
-First, I estimate the elasticity of income with respect to market access based on Equation 18 of the model.
-I exploit time variation in market access due to actually built infrastructure in India.
+First, I estimate the elasticity of income (measured by light) with respect to market access based on Equation (18) of the model.
+I exploit time variation in market access due to actually built infrastructure in India between 2000 and 2009.
 The market access measures are computed from Equation (21) and they capture general equilibrium effects.
-Second, I will use the estimated elasticity to predict income levels in 2009 for various (actual and counterfactual) transport networks and assess their aggregate effects.
+Second, I will use the estimated elasticity to predict growth for various (actual and counterfactual) transport networks and assess their aggregate effects in terms of GDP using the elasticity of GDP with respect to light from Section 4.
 The distributional consequences of the different transport networks are discussed in the third step.

-6.1 Elasticity of Income with Respect to Market Access
+6.1 Elasticity of Light with Respect to Market Access